AviatrixSystems/Docs/HowTos/rbac_faq.rst

 Does RBAC support remote authentications?
 -------------------------------------------

-RBAC supports remote authentication against LDAP, DUO and SAML IDPs.
+RBAC supports remote authentication against LDAP, Duo and other SAML IDPs.

-For LDAP and DUO, RBAC only supports authentication, the permissions are still validated locally on the Controller.
+For LDAP and Duo, RBAC supports authentication only; the permissions are still validated locally on the Controller.

-For SAML IDPs, you can configure profile attribute associated with the SAML user for permissions, thus avoiding having to add users on the Controller.
+For other SAML IDPs, you can configure profile attribute associated with the SAML user for permissions, thus avoiding having to add users on the Controller.

 How do I setup SAML login for RBAC?
 ------------------------------------